Local Order Average-Atom Interatomic Potentials: Results

-To test the predictions of the phase diagram in \sect{sec:LO_sec}, we perform Monte Carlo (MC) simulations for the true species (TS) case (i.e.\ using the the species-dependent IP in \eqn{eq:Vxy}) to determine the ground state configuration for a 2D binary hexagonal crystal supercell.
-We begin with a crystal of 2688 all $A$ atoms with the equilibrium lattice constant of 1.1159.
-A specified concentration of $B$ atoms is then distributed onto the lattice.
-Simulations are performed for three different different choices of $\epsilon$ parameters corresponding to the two LO states and one no-LO state, and $\sigma=1$.
-To find the ground state configuration, MC swaps of atomic species are performed with a Metropolis acceptance criteria over a series of decreasing temperatures.
-320,000 MC swaps are performed at each temperature, starting at $T=4.0$ (LJ temperature units) and halving each time until a final value of $T=1.953125\times 10^{-3}$ (see Supplementary Material (SM)).
+To test the predictions of the phase diagram in \sect{sec:LO_sec}, we perform Monte Carlo (MC) simulations for the TS case (i.e.\ using the the species-dependent IP in \eqn{eq:Vxy}) to determine the ground state configuration for a 2D binary hexagonal crystal supercell.
+The simulations were performed for a crystal with concentrations $c_A = 0.8$ and $c_B = 0.2$.
+A convergence study (see Section~I~A in the Supplementary Material (SM)) indicates that a supercell containing 2688 atoms is sufficient.
+We begin with a crystal of all $A$ atoms.
+The specified concentration of $B$ atoms is then distributed onto the lattice.
+Simulations are performed for three different choices of $\epsilon$ parameters corresponding to the two LO states and one no-LO state, and $\sigma=1$.
+MC swaps of atomic species are performed with a Metropolis acceptance criteria over a series of decreasing temperatures.
+320,000 MC swaps are performed at each temperature, starting at $T=4.0$ (LJ temperature units) and halving each time until a final value of $T=1.953125\times 10^{-3}$ (see Section~I~B in the SM).
 No relaxation is performed following MC swaps, i.e.\ the ideal all-$A$ crystal structure is held fixed.
 Since relaxation effects are small, this procedure leads to a good approximation for the true ground state.
 All simulations are performed using the LAMMPS package \cite{lammps}.

 The analysis in \sect{sec:LO_sec} identifies three distinct regions in $\epsilon$ space that control the resulting ground state crystal structure as seen in \fig{fig:g:phase_diag_sim_results} (right). $\epsilon$ values from the PS region of the phase diagram favor nearest-neighbor $B$ bonds, and as may be expected this leads to a ground state where the $B$ atoms clump together.
 Along the black line, no LO patterns are preferred, and the ground state shows a random pattern.
-Finally, in the SS region bonding between $B$ is unfavored, and in the ground state the $B$ atoms are spread apart.
+Finally, in the SS region, bonding between $B$ atoms is unfavored, and in the ground state the $B$ atoms are spread apart in a solid solution.
+(Partial RDFs and Warren-Cowley parameters to further validate the distinct LO states are included in Section~I~C in the SM.)